- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

 Finding a home in Upper Canada was a challenge for John and Susan but imagine their delight when they arrived at their allotment in Bathurst Township.
 Tall trees covered the hillside although some oak harvesting may have already occurred.
 Blue lake waters sparkled in the sunlight.
 Wildlife abounded in the forests and fish in the lake.
 Birds flew overhead and wild geese migrated through in the spring and fall.
 Berry bushes could be found in forest openings.

 During that spring or summer of 1817, John aged 48, and Susanna aged 42, prepared for winter in a log shanty on the hill overlooking the lake.
 John, accustomed to hunting for birds and game, and Susanne who had survived life as a garrison wife, had knowledge of food preservation and of edible and medicinal plants.
-Other supplies were carried from Perth, or even Brockville during the first few years.
+Other supplies were carried from Perth, or even Brockville, during the first few years.
 First Nations people who lived in the area often befriended the settlers and taught additional survival skills.

 Impact of the Timber Trade